SpeedCode210/kosmorro-lite/CONTRIBUTING.md

 $ make messages
 ```

-> If the `setup.py` script tells you that the `extract_messages` command does not exist, then run `pipenv sync` to ensure all the dev dependencies are installed and try again.

 Note that if you forget to update the messages file, the CI will fail.

 ### Matching the coding standards